 Because mind maps have helped me greatly for the last few years, I figured I’d start sharing the joy more frequently.
-Every Monday, I’ll post a new mind map I’ve quickly created in my notebook, and then I’ll tell you exactly how I would (or will!) use it in my work.
+I’ll be sharing some of the mind maps I’ve created, and then I’ll tell you exactly how I would (or will!) use it in my work.

 Since I just shared a list of places that will pay for parenting writing, I figured it’d be fitting if I did a parenting mind map.
 Here you go!

 I use three colours for my mind maps:

 Black is for general topics relating to the main idea in the center.

 Green is for generic types of companies or publications that would be interested in articles about these general topics.

 Blue is for specific companies that would be interested in these topics.